kellenmace/componentized-wp-starter-theme/README.md

 `js/concat`  - This is where you'll include any JavaScript files that should be concatenated together and run globally on the site.

-`blocks` - This is where you will create new component folders, with any PHP, SASS and JS they require inside.
+`components` - This is where you will create new component folders, with any PHP, SASS and JS they require inside.

 The other folders such as `inc` and `template-parts` as well as the files in the root theme directory will be familiar to you if you've worked on WordPress themes before.
 They're all taken from [Underscores](http://underscores.me/), with a few minor tweaks made.